Share

 …/ DCD / _Styles / 02 : DCD documentType (DT) styles 2019

-• Expired doses cannot be counted as ODA and donated doses are required to have a shelf life of a minimum six months upon arrival in-country.
+• Expired doses should not be counted as ODA and donated doses should have a shelf life of a minimum six months upon arrival in-country.

 For more details about this guidance, contributions to specific facilities and cooperation with health research institutions, please refer to our Frequently asked questions.